pygame/pygame/docs/reST/ref/event.rst

 dependent on the pygame display module.
 If the display has not been initialized and a video mode not set, the event queue will not really work.

-The queue is a regular queue of Event objects, there are a variety of ways to access the events it contains.
-From simply checking for the existance of events, to grabbing them directly off the stack.
+The queue is a regular queue of :class:`pygame.event.EventType` event objects, there are a variety of ways to access the events it contains.
+From simply checking for the existence of events, to grabbing them directly off the stack.

 All events have a type identifier.
 This event type is in between the values of ``NOEVENT`` and ``NUMEVENTS``.
 All user defined events can have the value of